cloudflare/cloudflare-docs/content/waf/managed-rules/waf-exceptions/define-dashboard.md

 ## 1. Go to the zone or account dashboard page

-To add a managed rules exception at the zone level:
+To add an exception at the zone level:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com), and select your account and domain.
 2. Go to **Security** > **WAF** > **Managed rules**.